CellMigrationLab/PDAC_DL/Fiji_macros/README.md

 ### Input Data Preparation

-1. **Channel 1 (C1) Images**: Prepare a folder containing all your images for Channel 1 (e.g., nuclear or cell images).
+1. **Channel 1 (C1) Label Images**: Prepare a folder containing all your label images for Channel 1 (e.g., nuclear or cell label images).
-2. **Channel 2 (C2) Images**: Prepare a separate folder containing the corresponding Channel 2 images (e.g., protein or marker images).
+2. **Channel 2 (C2) Label Images**: Prepare a separate folder containing the corresponding label images for Channel 2 (e.g., protein or marker label images).
-3. Ensure that both the C1 and C2 folders contain images with corresponding filenames, as the macro processes them in pairs.
+3. Ensure that both the C1 and C2 folders contain label images with corresponding filenames, as the macro processes them in pairs.

 ### Running the Macro